AngeloEspinoza/SmartAgriculture/README.md

 # SmartAgriculture
-Project of Smart Agriculture focused on computer vision and patter recognition with the cameras RealSense
+Project of Smart Agriculture focused on computer vision and pattern recognition with the camera RealSense R200.
+All the documentation is the respective folder